 How to Apply

-Families must meet the following criteria in order to qualify for a Habitat home:
+Families must meet the following Eligibility Criteria in order to qualify for a Habitat home:

-- Children under the age of 18 at the time of move in;
+- Children under the age of 18 *Exemption;

 - Canadian citizen or a permanent resident;